GabeScott/standard-works-vault/General Conference/2020 April - Prayers of Faith.md

 Joseph Smith is an example of how to grow in such spiritual power.
 He showed us that the prayer of faith is the key to revelation from God.
 He prayed in faith, believing that God the Father would answer his prayer.
 He prayed in faith, believing that only through Jesus Christ could he be freed from the guilt he felt for his sins.
 And he prayed in faith, believing that he needed to find the true Church of Jesus Christ to gain that forgiveness.

 Throughout his prophetic ministry, Joseph Smith used prayers of faith to obtain continuous revelation.
 As we face today’s challenges and those yet to come, we too will need to practice the same pattern.
-President Brigham Young said, “I do not know any other way for the Latter-day Saints than for every breath to be virtually a prayer for God to guide and direct his people.”
+President Brigham Young said, “I do not know any other way for the Latter-day Saints than for every breath to be virtually a prayer for God to guide and direct his people.”[^5]

 These words from the sacrament prayer should then describe our daily life: “Always remember him.”
 “Him” refers to Jesus Christ.
-The next words, “and keep his commandments,” suggest what it means for us to remember Him.
-As we remember Jesus Christ always, we might ask in silent prayer, “What would He have me do?”
+The next words, “and keep his commandments,” suggest what it means for us to remember Him.[^6] As we remember Jesus Christ always, we might ask in silent prayer, “What would He have me do?”

 Such prayer, offered in faith in Jesus Christ, ushered in this last dispensation.
 And it will be at the heart of the part each of us will play in its continuing unfolding.
 I have found, as you have, wonderful examples of such prayer.